RDSandakelum/Airline-Website-Scraping-Project/README.md

 # Airline-Website-Scraping-Project

-this is a project done using selenium library in python and this is done educational purposes only.
+this is a project done using selenium library in python and this is done for educational purposes only.